 - The Diamond Head Campground is just by the beach and is a very popular camp ground in the Crowdy Bay National park.
 The campground is around 360 kilometres from Sydney.

 Directions for reaching Mungo Brush Campground using Google maps.

 The closest train station for Glenworth Valley is Gosford.
-And one can catch a taxi to the Glenworth valley which cost about AUD 65 one way.
+The distance between Gosford and Glenworth Valley is around 23 kilometres and one can catch a taxi to the Glenworth valley which cost about AUD 65 one way.